10yard/dkafe/readme.md

  - Texas Instruments TI99/4
  - Thomson MO5
  - TIC-80 Fantasy Console
- - Vtech Creativision
+ - VTech Creativision

-The console games will appear on the pies and elevator stages.
+The Donkey Kong console games will appear on the pies and elevator stages.
+There is also a crazy kong stage specific for PC and DOS.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 The default controls have been configured to work with arcade controls.
 Typically press "Jump" or "P1 Start" to start.